Best Methods For Identifying Tree Species

-POPLAR OR EASTERN COTTONWOOD BARK is grayish-white.
-The base of the trunk on a mature Cottonwood exhibits fairly deep furrowed bark with broad, flat-topped ridges, while the upper portion of the trunk exhibits fairly smooth bark.
-Younger trees possess smooth bark throughout.
+The Cottonwood tree bark is grayish-white.
+The base of the trunk on a mature Cottonwood exhibits fairly deep furrowed bark with broad, flat-topped ridges, while the upper portion of the trunk exhibits fairly smooth, thin bark.
+Younger trees possess smooth, thin bark throughout.

-POPLAR OR EASTERN COTTONWOOD FLOWERS or catskins (male or shorter female) dangle from their branches during the spring season in colors of green or gold, or purple from the male catskins, both with sticky shells.
-This can be quite problematic making a mess all over the landscape.
+The flowers or catskins of the Cottonwood tree (male or shorter female) dangle from their branches during the spring season in colors of greenish to gold, or purple (male trees), with sticky shells which can be problematic making a mess all over the landscape.

 The photo above right is a cross section of an Eastern Cottonwood twig revealing the telltale inner star shape.
 Click thumbnail above to observe female catskin.